sean-dougherty/accneat/README.md

 as three orders of magnitude.
 This acceleration of NEAT is accomplished via the following strategies:

-* Optimizations that improve the original implementation of NEAT without altering its genetic/evolutionary algorithm (e.g. using datatstructures that reduce CPU cache misses and search algorithms that require *O(log N)* instead of *O(N)*).

 * Take advantage of parallel hardware (i.e. multicore CPUs and GPUs).

 * Additional genetic operators (e.g. node delete mutation) and search strategies